 Book Review: Cecile Richards Is Making Trouble

-Of course Cecile Richards is synonymous with Planned Parenthood, she was after all, the President of the organization.
+Of course Cecile Richards is synonymous with Planned Parenthood, she was after all, the president of the organization.
 And because of this, she can be a polarizing woman.

 "And I'm glad to say this story has a happy ending.
 Congressman Chaffetz announced that the committee had found no evidence of wrongdoing by Planned Parenthood, and the committee disbanded.
 As for Chaffetz, he resigned his seat in Congress.
-Couldn't have happened to a nicer guy."
+Couldn't have happened to a nicer guy." - Excerpt from Make Trouble.

 Cecile Richards will feel like many things to you; the mentor you've never had, the sweet but stern mother you always knew you needed, and a guiding light in a dark time.
-You will learn a lot about the United States government, union rights, healthcare, and how infuriating politics can really be.
-It is a fire that will continuously be lit under your ass, one that will only help you make trouble.
+You will learn a lot about the United States government, union rights, healthcare, and how infuriating politics can really be for women.
+When you feel hopeless or if you feel like your light has been dimmed just remember to make trouble.